A stochastic analysis of resource sharing with logarithmic weights: The initial phase

-holds for the uniform topology on compact sets of $(0,\alpet\wedge 1)$. \end{proposition} See Chapter~2 of Billingsley~\cite{Billingsley} on the convergence in distribution of a sequence of processes to a continuous stochastic processes. \begin{proof} The evolution equation~\eqref{eqXint} and a change of variables give us that for every $t\geq 0$,
+See Chapters~2 and~3 of Billingsley~\cite{Billingsley} on the convergence in distribution of a sequence of processes to a continuous stochastic processes. \begin{pf*}{Proof of Proposition \ref{asympX}} The evolution equation~(\ref{eqXint}) and a change of variables give us that for every $t\geq0$,

-Letting $Z_N(t)\stackrel{\text{def.}}{=}(1+X_N(N^t))/N^t$, we thus have
+Letting $Z_N(t)\stackrel{\mathrm{def.}}{=}(1+X_N(N^t))/N^t$, we thus have

 Let us first show that the martingale term does not play a role for this scaling.
-Indeed, for $0<a<b<1$, Doob's Inequality yields for every $\eps>0$,
+Indeed, for $0<a<b<1$, Doob's inequality yields, for every $\varepsilon>0$,

 The last term can be made arbitrarily small when $N$ is large by choosing $b<2a$.
-Since the interval $(0,\alpet)$ can be covered by a finite number of such intervals, the martingale term is indeed negligible with probability tending to 1 as $N$ goes to infinity.
-The relation $X_N(1)\leq {\cal N}_\lambda([0,1])$ implies that the first term in the r.h.s. of \eqref{eqZ1} vanishes too when divided by $N^t$.
+Since any interval $[s_0,t_0]\subset(0,{\alpha^*})$ can be covered by a finite number of such intervals, the martingale term is indeed negligible with probability tending to 1 as~$N$ goes to infinity.
+The relation $X_N(1)\leq{\mathcal N}_\lambda([0,1])$ implies that the first term in the right-hand side of (\ref{eqZ1}) vanishes too when divided by $N^t$.

-Next, the inequality $X_N(s)\leq {\cal N}_\lambda([0,s])$ gives us that
+Next, the inequality $X_N(s)\leq{\mathcal N}_\lambda([0,s])$ gives us that

 For $0\leq v\leq t\leq b$,

 with